Northwest Academic Anchor

 Military One Source also has great tips for preparing your children for a PCS:

-Personalized help is available in more than 100 subjects for grades K-12 and college students, including math, writing, reading, ELL, science, English, social sciences, history, accounting, finance, nursing, world languages, computer science, study skills, test prep and essay reviews-perfect for college applications.
+Personalized help is available in more than 100 subjects for grades K-12 and college students, including math, writing, reading, ELL, science, English, social sciences, history, accounting, finance, nursing, world languages and computer science.
 They also provide tutoring with bilingual Spanish-speaking tutors for math, science and social studies.

 The Military Child Education Coalition announces a series of Parent Education Webinars for military-connected parents and professionals who work in support of military-connected children.These webinars are open to all interested participants and offer research-based information and ideas for participants.

 Mark your calendars and register for the webinar that fits your needs.
 Once you’ve registered, you will be able to view the live webinar or watch a recorded presentation after the recording is processed.

 Visit militarychild.org and click on the webinar topic to register.

 Our email address has changed.
 We want to ensure you can connect with us when you need, so please update our contact information in case you need to reach us: firstname.lastname@example.org